hormoz-lab/scAI-SNP/README.md

 ## Installation

 Because this repository includes large files (over 100MB), do not git-clone this repository.
 Instead, we provide a dropbox link for the user to download our repository.
-This repository that you see in GitLab will have files without the data files needed for inference.
+This repository that you see in GitHub will have files without the data files needed for inference.

 ### Prerequisites
 - pip